-In the same food processor (no need to wash) add apricot spoon sweet and mix to puree.
+- In the same food processor (no need to wash) add apricot fruit preserve and mix to puree.
 Add anthotyro cheese and mix.

-- In mixer bowl beat the eggs, add the cream cheese and yoghurt and beat until fluffy.
-Add the apricot mixture, vanilla and mix to combine.
+- In the mixer bowl beat the eggs, add the cream cheese and yoghurt and beat until fluffy.
+Add the apricot-cheese mixture, the vanilla and mix to combine.

 - Pour the cream cheese mixture evenly over prepared crust reserving about 4 heaped tablespoons, which mix with the melted chocolate.

-- Preheat oven at 180 degrees C. Wrap the cake pan with aluminium foil and bake in a water bath for about 45 – 60 minutes or until it sets.
+- Preheat oven to 180 degrees C. Wrap the cake pan with aluminium foil and bake in a water bath for about 45 - 60 minutes or until it sets.

 - While cooling prepare the jelly.

-- Place gelatine leaves in a bowl with water for 2 – 3 minutes to soften.
+- Put the gelatine leaves in a bowl with cold water for 2 - 3 minutes, to soften.